ECV1850 Plaque:

 The Coyote Grange building was built by volunteers of the Coyote Public Hall

-Association in 1902 on land donated Fiacro Fisher and his family as a public hall for
+Association in 1902 on land donated by Fiacro Fisher and his family as a public hall for

 community meetings, school, and social gatherings.
 Fisher had been given the land as

 part of a Mexican land grant.
-Eventually, the Association died out and the hall fell into
+Eventually. the Association died out and the hall into

 neglect.
 In 1923, a community group of women, having outgrown meeting in their